Dental Crowns in Canberra

 There are many restorative options available to help you achieve the smile you would like.
 At Civic Gentle Dental Care our experienced dentist will discuss with you entire options and help tailor your personal treatment plan that provides the best outcome related to your individualised goals.

 **Conditions apply.
-Please mention this website offer when make a booking.
-Offer subject to change without notice.
+Prices subject to change without notice.

 **5 Year Limited Warranty key conditions: 1.
 Patient has to retain their receipt, 2. have twice a year routine 6 monthly dental check-up and cleans at any of our practice location during the warranty period.
 The warranty will cover for a free replacement of the same Dental Crown restoration if it failed due mechanical failures only, such as fractures or de-bonds.
 The warranty however, does not extend to trauma/accident related failures, dental decays, gum diseases, or a need for root canal therapy otherwise recommended by the treating dentist prior to the commencement of treatment.

-Feel free to call us on (02) 8090 1107 or (02) 6247 0224 or email us email@example.com if you have any questions regarding your dental health or dental treatments.
+Feel free to call us on (02) 6247 0224 or email us email@example.com if you have any questions regarding your dental health or dental treatments.
 Our doctors and staff are happy to help.
 You can also visit us in person at Suite 8, Lvl 3, 161 London Circuit, Canberra City ACT 2601.

 Don’t forget to see our Smile Gallery HERE!